-- (1) An appeal may be considered by the Appeal Authority by means of- - (a) the consideration of the written appeal and comments; or - (b) an oral hearing. - (2) The appeal may be considered in terms of subsection (1)(a) if it appears to the Appeal Authority that the issues for determination of the appeal can be adequately determined in the absence of the parties by considering the documents or other material lodged with or provided to it. - (3) An oral hearing may be held- - (a) if it appears to the Appeal Authority that the issues for determination of the appeal cannot be adequately determined in the absence of the parties by considering the documents or other material lodged with or provided to it; or - (b) if such hearing would assist in the expeditious and fair disposal of the appeal. - (4) If appropriate in the circumstances, the oral hearing may be held by electronic means. - (5) If the Appeal Authority decides to hold an oral hearing, any party to the appeal proceedings may appear in person or may be represented by another person. - (6) The Appeal Authority must ensure that every party to a proceeding before the Appeal Authority is given an opportunity to present his or her case, whether in writing or orally as contemplated in subsections (2) and (3) and, in particular, to inspect any documents to which the Appeal Authority proposes to have regard in reaching a decision in the proceeding and to submit comments thereon in accordance with this Chapter or, in the case of an oral hearing, to make submissions in relation to those documents. - (7) The Appeal Authority must- - (a) consider and determine all appeals lawfully submitted to it; - (b) confirm, vary or revoke the decision of the Tribunal or authorised employee; - (c) provide reasons for any decision made by it; - (d) give directions relevant to its functions to the Municipality; - (e) keep a record of all its proceedings; and - (f) determine whether the appeal falls within its jurisdiction. - (8) Subject to subsection (12), the Appeal Authority must decide on an appeal within 60 days of receipt of the assessment report as contemplated in section 80(13).
+- (1) An appeal may be considered by the Appeal Authority by means of: - (a) the consideration of the written appeal and comments; or - (b) an oral hearing. - (2) The appeal may be considered in terms of sub-section (1)(a) if it appears to the Appeal Authority that the issues for determination of the appeal can be adequately determined in the absence of the parties by considering the documents or other material lodged with or provided to it. - (3) An oral hearing may be held: - (a) if it appears to the Appeal Authority that the issues for determination of the appeal cannot be adequately determined in the absence of the parties by considering the documents or other material lodged with or provided to it; or - (b) if such hearing would assist in the expeditious and fair disposal of the appeal. - (4) If appropriate in the circumstances, the oral hearing may be held by electronic means. - (5) If the Appeal Authority decides to hold an oral hearing, any party to the appeal proceedings may appear in person or may be represented by another person. - (6) The Appeal Authority must ensure that every party to a proceeding before the Appeal Authority is given an opportunity to present his or her case, whether in writing or orally as contemplated in sub-sections (2) and (3) and, in particular, to inspect any documents to which the Appeal Authority proposes to have regard in reaching a decision in the proceeding and to submit comments thereon in accordance with this Chapter or, in the case of an oral hearing, to make submissions in relation to those documents. - (7) The Appeal Authority must: - (a) consider and determine all appeals lawfully submitted to it;

-- (9) If the Appeal Authority revokes a decision of the Tribunal or authorised employee it may- - (a) remit the matter to the Tribunal or authorised employee- - (i) if there was an error in the process that was unfair and that cannot be corrected by the Appeal Authority; and - (ii) with instructions regarding the correction of the error; or - (b) replace the decision with any decision it regards necessary. - (10) The Appeal Authority may appoint a technical adviser to advise or assist it with regard to a matter forming part of the appeal. - (11) The Appeal Authority must within 21 days from the date of its decision notify the parties to an appeal in writing of- - (a) the decision and the reasons therefor; and - (b) if the decision on an appeal upholds an approval, notify the applicant in writing that he or she may act on the approval. - (12) The Appeal Authority may extend the period contemplated in subsection (8) in exceptional circumstances, including the following: - (a) if an interested person has submitted a petition for intervener status; - (b) if an oral hearing is to be held.
+- (b) confirm, vary or revoke the decision of the Tribunal or authorized employee; - (c) provide reasons for any decision made by it; - (d) give directions relevant to its functions to the municipality; - (e) keep a record of all its proceedings; and - (f) determine whether the appeal falls within its jurisdiction. - (8) Subject to sub-section (12), the Appeal Authority must decide on an appeal within 60 days of receipt of the assessment report as contemplated in section 80 (13). - (9) If the Appeal Authority revokes a decision of the Tribunal or authorized employee it may: - (a) remit the matter to the Tribunal or authorized employee: - if there was an error in the process which is unfair and which cannot be corrected by the Appeal Authority; and - (ii) with instructions regarding the correction of the error; or - (b) replace the decision with any decision it regards necessary. - (10) The Appeal Authority must within 21 days from the date of its decision notify the parties to an appeal in writing of: - (a) the decision and the reasons therefore; and - (b) if the decision on an appeal upholds an approval, notify the applicant in writing that he or she may act on the approval. - (11) The Appeal Authority may extend the period contemplated in sub-section (8) in exceptional circumstances including the following: - (a) if an interested person has submitted a petition for intervener status; - (b) if an oral hearing is to be held.